2022 Illinois House of Representatives election: District 113

-Democrat Jay Hoffman, who has been a member of the Illinois House of Representatives since January 9, 1991 (with a nine-month interruption in 1997), has represented the district since January 9, 2013.
+Democrat Jay Hoffman, who had been a member of the Illinois House of Representatives since January 9, 1991 (with a nine-month interruption in 1997), had represented the district since January 9, 2013.
 Hoffman was re-elected with 75.1% of the vote in 2020.
-Businesswoman Ashley Hunsaker is seeking the Republican nomination.
+Businesswoman Ashley Hunsaker was the Republican nominee.

 District 114

-The district has been represented by Democrat LaToya Greenwood since January 11, 2017.
+The district had been represented by Democrat LaToya Greenwood since January 11, 2017.
 Greenwood was re-elected with 57.1% of the vote in 2020.
-St. Clair County Board member Kevin Dawson and local Chiropractor Kevin Schmidt are seeking the Republican nomination.
+Kevin Schmidt, a chiropractor, defeated Kevin Dawson, a St. Clair County board member, for the Republican nomination.